 \section{Black-box reduction from any algorithm}

-\ascomment{Rewrote most of the text and theorem statements, and polished the proofs.
-But some more polishing of the proofs would probably help, esp. regarding the notation.}

-In this section we present a ``black-box reduction" that uses a given bandit algorithm $\ALG$ as a black box to create a BIC algorithm $\ALGIC$ for BIC bandit exploration, with only a minor increase in performance.
+We present a ``black-box reduction" that uses a given bandit algorithm $\ALG$ as a black box to create a BIC algorithm $\ALGIC$ for BIC bandit exploration, with only a minor increase in performance.

-The reduction works as follows.
-There are two parameters: $k,L$.
+The reduction inputs two parameters $k,L$ and works as follows.
 We start with a ``sampling stage" which collects $k$ samples of each arm in only a constant number of rounds.
-(The sampling stage for two arms is implemented in Section~\ref{sec:building-block}.)
+The sampling stage for two arms is already implemented in Section~\ref{sec:building-block}.
+The sampling stage for $m>2$ arms is a non-trivial extension of the two-arms case, described below.
 Then we proceed with a ``simulation stage", divided in phases of $L$ rounds each.
-In each phase, we pick one round uniformly at random and dedicate it to $\ALG$.
+In each phase, we pick one round uniformly at random and ``dedicate" it to running the original algorithm $\ALG$.
 We run $\ALG$ in the ``dedicated" rounds only, ignoring the feedback from all other rounds.
 In the non-dedicated rounds, we recommend an ``exploit arm": an arm with the largest posterior mean reward conditional on the samples collected in the previous phases.
 A formal description is given in Algorithm \ref{alg:black-box}.

-The sampling stage for $m>2$ arms is a non-trivial extension of the two-arms case.
+The sampling stage for $m>2$ arms works as follows.
 In order to convince an agent to pull an arm $i>1$, we need to convince him not to switch to any other arm $j<i$.
 We implement a ``sequential contest'' among the arms.
 We start with collecting samples of arm $1$.
 The rest of the process is divided into $m-1$ phases $2,3 \LDOTS m$, where the goal of each phase $i$ is to collect the samples of arm $i$.
 We maintain the ``exploit arm" $a^*$, the arm with the best posterior mean given the previously collected samples of arms $j<i$.
 The $i$-th phase collects the samples of arm $i$ using a procedure similar to that in Section~\ref{sec:building-block}: $k$ agents chosen u.a.r. are recommended arm $i$, and the rest are recommended the exploit arm.
 Then the current exploit arm is compared against arm $i$, and the ``winner" of this contest becomes the new exploit arm.
-The pseudocode is in Algorithm~\ref{alg:block-m}, following the description above.
+The pseudocode is in Algorithm~\ref{alg:block-m}.